How can you find more fulfillment as a stay at home mom? Treat it like a career! Find out your monetary worth and your

 -Do you ever wish you could go back to work?

 Although often under appreciated, SAHMs are a staple to our society.
 Yes, there are times where I wish that I had a job where I could receive a raise, recognition, even a paycheck.
 The work you are doing as a mom will have far more lasting results than any career you could ever have.
 When you view your mothering role more as a job or career, you will find more success and fulfillment.

 I LOVE looking up the monetary “worth” of a stay at home mom each year.
-Here is the info graphic for 2018:
+Here is the figure for 2022: a whopping $184,820!

 Not too shabby, huh?
 The value of a stay at home mom keeps going up over the years (I’m not convinced that is only because of inflation either).